During which phase of mitosis do the chromosomes line up along th... | Channels for Pearson+

 Multiple Choice

-During which phase of mitosis do the chromosomes line up along the equator?
+During which phase of mitosis do the chromosomes line up along the equator of the cell?

 A